auyer/rcpassos.me/posts/ebpf/index.md

 This could have seemd uninteresting before my introduction.
 But now that we remeber the Kernel's power, we can start to imagine why this is a big deal.

-These programs can be loaded into the Kernel at runtime without rebooting or stopping anuthing, and without the need to recompile (the kernel).
+These programs can be loaded into the Kernel at runtime without rebooting or stopping anything, and without the need to recompile (the kernel).
 They are, however, limited in several ways.
 They are not equivalent to a Kernel module, and not as powerful.
 But they are also simpler and safer writing Kernel code, while being able to do things not accessible to User-Space programs (or in some cases, just in a more efficient manner than user prorams).